Alexander-Nasuta/gymcts/README.md

 ```python
 env = TransformReward(env, lambda r: r / n_steps_per_episode)
 ```
-### FrozenLake Example (NaiveSoloMCTSGymEnvWrapper)
+### FrozenLake Example (DeepCopyMCTSGymEnvWrapper)

 A minimal example of how to use the package with the FrozenLake environment and the NaiveSoloMCTSGymEnvWrapper is provided in the following code snippet below.
-The NaiveSoloMCTSGymEnvWrapper can be used with non-deterministic environments, such as the FrozenLake environment with slippery ice.
+The DeepCopyMCTSGymEnvWrapper can be used with non-deterministic environments, such as the FrozenLake environment with slippery ice.

 ```python
 import gymnasium as gym